 To all of our friends/readers in the US, we wish all of you a safe and pleasurable Labor Day weekend.
 Please drive safely, observe local Covid-19 restrictions and enjoy time with family and friends, cooking outdoors, fishing, boating, or whatever you choose to do during the long holiday weekend.

-As for the weekend here in the bush, Marloth Park is fairly quiet with some holidaymakers, mostly from South Africa, who have come to escape life in the big city and relax peacefully in the bush.
-Nowhere in the world, we’ve ever been offered the depth of quietude and peace than Marloth Park.
+As for the weekend here in the bush, Marloth Park is relatively quiet with some holidaymakers, mainly from South Africa, who have come to escape life in the big city and relax peacefully in the bush.
+Nowhere in the world have we’ve ever been offered the depth of serenity and peace than Marloth Park.

 Although from time to time that may vary due to visit by those select few who see this magical place as a “party town” where there is minimal police presence with many opportunities to go wild, drinking, to drive fast, and to have little regard for others seeking the peacefulness of living among the wildlife.